andrewyates/syncfg/README.md

   By convention config parts are placed in a directory named after the config file they are used to generate.
   For example, the config parts used to generate .zshrc might be stored in "~/.config/syncfgd/configs/zshrc/common" and "~/.config/syncfgd/configs/zshrc/emacsclient"
 - Populate the dirs directory with any required static files (~/.config/syncfgd/dirs)
+- You have two options for launching the daemon:
-- Launch the daemon with twistd -ny service.tac or use the start-server.sh and stop-server.sh scripts
+      1. Launch the daemon with twistd -ny service.tac or use the start-server.sh and stop-server.sh scripts
+      2. Run the daemon as a system service.
+A Debian init script and defaults file (/etc/default/syncfgd) are included in contrib/.
+If you choose this route you will likely want to change the BASEDIR and/or USER in /etc/default/syncfgd
 - To reload the config file, send SIGUSR2 to the daemon's process

 Client